-The City's response to the findings identified in my audit is described in the accompanying schedule of findings and responses.
-The City's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, I express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the City's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+The City's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.

-Purpose of this Report
+Purpose of This Report

-The purpose of this report is solely to describe the scope of my testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City's internal control or on compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

-SK Lee CPAS, P.S.C.
+SK LEE CPON, P.S.C.

-Berea, Kentucky May 5, 2021
+Berea, Kentucky August 10, 2023

-2020-001 Financial Statement Preparation
+2021-001 Financial Statement Preparation